-magnanimous: generous or forgiving, especially towards a rival or less powerful person benevolence: kindness, generosity and helpfulness
+magnanimous: generous or forgiving, especially towards a rival or less powerful person benevolence: kindness, generosity and helpfulness the bag Give away a secret

+Wha at did the eagle demand?

-Was the e eagle satisfied?
-Who we ere in the disguise of the eagle and the dove?
+Was s the eagle satisfied?

+Who o were in the disguise of the eagle and the dove?

+Kin g Shibi was blessed for his: